zephir-lang/zephir-docs/en/operators.md

         echo "has some flag";
     }

-Learn more about comparison of dynamic variables in the `php manual`_.
+Learn more about comparison of dynamic variables in the 'php manual'_.

 Ternary Operator
 ----------------